-ALH 175 (formerly HUM 101) Law and Ethics for Allied Health Professionals
+ALH 175 (formerly HUM 101)

+Law and Ethics for Allied Health Professionals 3 credits; 45 lecture hours

 In this course, students are introduced to and explore the implications of law and ethics for allied health professionals.
 Standards of conduct for physicians, as well as guidelines for medical assistants, are covered.
 Discussion of laws for health professionals, requirements to practice medicine, legal documentation, record-keeping, and cultural differences are included.
 Students engage in discussions of applicable sections of the Code of Federal Regulations (42CFR).